Related terms: OCT, optical imaging

 What should I expect?

 Do not eat or drink anything after midnight the night before your procedure.
-Talk to your doctor about any medicines that you are taking, because he or she may want you to stop taking them before the procedure.
+Talk to your doctor about any medicines (prescription, over-the-counter, or supplements) that you are taking, because he or she may want you to stop taking them before the procedure.
 Also, it may be helpful if you make a list of the medicines and take it with you to the procedure, so that the doctors and technicians know exactly what you are taking and how much.
 You will most likely have blood tests, an electrocardiogram, and a chest x-ray taken before the procedure.

 Once you are in the catheterization laboratory (also called the cath lab), you will see television monitors, heart monitors, and blood pressure machines.
 You will lie on an examination table, which is usually near an x-ray camera.